kyuupichan/aiorpcX/docs/json-rpc.rst

 JSON RPC
 ========

-The :mod:`jsonrpc` module provides classes to interpret and construct JSON RPC protocol messages.
+The :mod:`aiorpcx` module provides classes to interpret and construct JSON RPC protocol messages.
 Class instances are not used; all methods are class methods.
 Just call methods on the classes directly.